intellij-elm/intellij-elm/README.md

 # Type Inference and Type Checking

 The plugin can perform type inference on arbitrary expressions in your program.
-Press `ctrl-shift-p` to display the inferred type of the expression under the cursor/caret.
+Use the `Type Info` command (bound to `cmd/ctrl-shift-p` by default) to display the inferred type of the expression under the cursor/caret.

 The plugin also performs type checking, marking incompatible types in red.